BYUHPC/sci-comp-course/assignments/shell-slurm-practice.md

 The third script, `submit.sh`, will be run on the login nodes (with `bash`, not `sbatch`) and submit a job array of size 10 that runs `energize.sh`, once per array task.
 It will then parse the job id from running sbatch (search the `sbatch` man page for "parsable") and submit a second job that is dependent on the first completing successfully; if the first job fails, the second job should not run.
 The second job will run `analyze.sh`.
 You will need to pass the job id from the first job to the `analyze.sh` either as a command line argument or an environment variable.

+**Make sure not to run `submit.sh` from a node-local directory like `/tmp` or `/dev/shm`**--if you do so, no outfile will show up since the job will try to write it to the compute node's storage rather than the storage of the node you're on.

 Put these scripts into a tar file.
 Compress the tar file using gzip.
 Submit this `.tar.gz` file through [Canvas](https://byu.instructure.com/courses/21221/assignments).

 ## Grading